 - Essential cookies are the cookies that are required for the ControlShift platform to function properly.

 - Accepting all cookies allows ControlShift to set the essential cookies plus additional cookies that provide enhanced features and allow tracking user actions.

-To enable the cookie banner, go from the organization admins' home page > Settings > Options and then expand the Disclaimers section.
-From that section, you can enable the cookies consent header and customize the notice text that's displayed on the left side of the banner for all the locales your organization is using.
+To enable the cookie banner, go the the organization admin home page > Settings > Options and then expand the Disclaimers section.
+From that section, you can enable the cookies consent header and customize the notice text that's displayed on the left side of the banner for all of the locales your organization is using.